mantaslv/music_web_app_html/README.md

 # Install the virtual browser we will use for testing
 ; playwright install
-# If you encounter problems at this stage please contact your coach

 # Create a test and development database
 (html-application-starter-venv); createdb YOUR_PROJECT_NAME